Chargebackhit API Reference

 Update CAID

-The method to update individual CAID (Card Acceptor ID) details using a unique identifier id.
+The method to update individual CAID (Card Acceptor ID) details using a unique identifier, id.

 path Parameters